manasvi9745/Technical-Writing/GIT.md

 ## Installing Git

-### Windows
+### For Windows OS
-1. Download Git
+1. Go to the official Git website: https://git-scm.com/download/win.
-Go to the official Git website: https://git-scm.com/download/win The download should start automatically.
+The download should start automatically.
 If not, click on the link for your version (32-bit or 64-bit).
-2. Run the downloaded installer and follow the on-screen instructions.
+3. Run the downloaded installer and follow the on-screen instructions.
-3. Choose the default settings or customize the installation according to your preferences.
+4. Choose the default settings or customize the installation according to your preferences.
-4. After installation, open Command Prompt and verify the installation by typing:
+5. After installation, open Command Prompt and verify the installation by typing:
    `git --version`

-### macOS:
+### For macOS:
-Install via Homebrew: If Homebrew is installed, run:
+1. Install via Homebrew: If Homebrew is installed, run:
    `brew install git`

 Alternatively, download the .dmg installer from (git-scm.com) and follow the on-screen instructions.

 Verify the installation with:
 `git --version`

-## Linux:
+### For Linux OS:
 For Ubuntu/Debian:
 `sudo apt-get update`
 `sudo apt-get install git`